 Trust that your mission can help you earn money by connecting personally with possible contributors.
 If they know and understand your goal, they will be more likely to help you achieve it.
 With more volunteers and donors by your side, becoming a nonprofit will seem less of a burden and more like you already have nonprofit status.

 Plan Like a Business

-Nonprofit executives will rightly tell you that a nonprofit is another form of a business.
-And like a business, you need more revenue than expenses.
-Create a business plan for your nonprofit so you know where the money’s coming from and where it’s going.
+Nonprofit executives will rightly tell you that a nonprofit is another form of business.
+Like a business, you need more revenue than expenses.
+Create a business plan for your nonprofit.
+Then, you know where the money is coming from and where it’s going.

 Take another cue from the business world and consider hiring experts to help you navigate the filing and formation process.
-Companies like BryteBridge specialize in helping nonprofits form and can ensure you don’t miss any pivotal steps (nothing is worse than rejection and having to start over).
-In fact, working with experts often saves you time and money in the long run.
+Companies like BryteBridge specialize in helping nonprofits and ensuring you take all pivotal steps.
+There is nothing worse than rejection and having to start over.
+Working with experts often saves you time and money in the long run.

 Nonprofit Registration and Filing Expenses

 Knowing what you’re up against is always good before diving into a challenge.
 Before you file for 501(c)3 status and tax exemption, you’ll need to pay a fee that is dependent on your budget size.
 Since your nonprofit is starting up, the fee shouldn’t be outrageous.
 If your operating budget is $10,000 or less, the fee will be around $400 – $850.
 BryteBridge has an easy-to-use guide for researching what is required where you’re launching your nonprofit.